PRATHAMESH9743/Vrinda_store_Analysis/README.md

 ## Load the Data
 ![image](https://github.com/PRATHAMESH9743/Vrinda_store_Analysis/assets/154798147/45dbe21d-dc70-4878-9c9a-7c2193dc426b)

-## Data Cleaning
+## DATA CLEANING
 ## Step 1
 Put Filter to all the column and check for any irregularity.
-In Gender column, The Men, M, Women, W is gievn. we have to repcae the 'M' with Men and 'w' with Women
+In Gender column, The Men, M, Women, W is given. we have to replace 'M' with Men and 'w' with Women

 ![image](https://github.com/PRATHAMESH9743/Vrinda_store_Analysis/assets/154798147/5b838dc0-9f71-4db5-93c6-e92a57bc21c6)